Kazipet Junction railway station: Economy

 Coal freight from Singareni, Kothagudem, Ramagundam, Bellampalli and Balharshah mines account for around 40 per cent of the goods traffic handled by the railways in the Kazipet–Balharshah sector.

 Developments

 A new 201.04 km railway line has been approved by the Cabinet Committee on Economic Affairs between Balharshah Junction and Kazipet.
 The new line will be passing through Warangal, Ramagundam, Mancherial and Asifabad districts in Telangana, and through Chandrapur in Maharashtra.
 This will facilitate both the passenger traffic and goods movement that include cement, coal and food.

-Loco sheds

-Kazipet Diesel Loco Shed houses WDM-2, WDM-3A, WDG-3A and WDG-4 locos.
-Opened in 2006, Kazipet Electric Loco Shed houses 100 WAG-7 & 72 WAG-9 locos.
-There is a coaching maintenance depot at Kazipet.
-Kazipet Junction diesel loco shed was selected to receive an international quality certificate in October 2017.
+In October 2023, the Hadapsar-Hyderabad Express was extended to Kazipet.